Advisory Board Members

 Graduate Administrative and Editorial Associate

-Alyse Campbell is a PhD student in the Joint Program for English and Education at the University of Michigan.
-She is also a Graduate Student Instructor in the University of Michigan’s English Department Writing Program and steering committee member for Language and Rhetorical Studies (LangRhet).
+Alyse Campbell is a PhD candidate in the Joint Program for English and Education at the University of Michigan.
+She is a Graduate Student Instructor in the University of Michigan’s English Department Writing Program and has been working with DRC graduate student Fellows since 2022.
 She received her B.A. in English and Communication from The University of Washington and her M.A. in Teaching from Relay Graduate School of Education.
-As a former high school ELA instructor, she is particularly interested in analyzing digital tools that are used in secondary English classrooms.
-Her research interests include: digital writing, composition pedagogy, and Asian American rhetoric and literature.
-You can find Alyse online at alysemeilan.com.
+Her research interests include community-engaged writing, digital writing, and composition pedagogy.

 Former Graduate Associates